 These legendary Husky Treats—originally created for the Hughson High School Husky Soccer Team, 1995 - 1996—combine Rice Krispies, Cocoa Pebbles, SKOR toffee bits, and peanut butter chips with melted marshmallows for an irresistible dessert bar.
 The precise measurements (using a food scale for consistency) ensure perfect results every time.
 Created by a dedicated recipe developer who insists on fresh marshmallows and authentic SKOR bits, these chewy, chocolatey treats feature multiple textures and flavors in every bite.
 Perfect for team celebrations or family gatherings!

-*Serving suggestion only.
-Hahaha!
-Some images, especially those that DON'T look like they were taken by a poorly trained monkey named Chef Frank, are AI generated and not the result of Frank's minimal culinary and/or photographic skills.
-Unless you failed the "I am not a robot" Captcha, your recipes will not look like these images!
+*Serving suggestion only. 😂 If an image doesn't look like it was taken by a monkey named Frank, it was AI generated and not the result of Frank's minimal culinary and/or photographic skills.
+Your recipes will not look like most of these images unless you failed the "I'm not a robot" test!

 Ingredients